PatrickSchuster/spring-boot-graphql-server/README.md

 }
 ```

-Will yield all books (with id, title, isbn and author (with id, first and last name)) WHERE ID IN (10, 20, 30, 60) AND (Author.id = 1 OR title LIKE Illum%) ordered by Author.id in descending order and limited to two books.
+Will yield all books (with id, title, isbn and author (with id, first and last name)) WHERE ID IN (10, 20, 30, 60) AND (Author.id = 1 OR title LIKE Illum%) ordered by Author.id in ascending and by Book.isbn in descending order and limited to two books.